Connect with us

 Despite the controversy relating to the date, the walkout garnered the support of many students.
 One protester told Roar, “Today is October 7th and after the deadly massacre [of Israeli citizens], began an onslaught in Gaza and so after a year of genocide, we’re showing support and we say ceasefire now.”

-According to Isaacs, however, today’s walkout caused distress to Jewish students and raised questions about campus safety.
+According to a spokesperson from KCL Jewish Society, however, today’s walkout caused distress to Jewish students and raised questions about campus safety.
 At the beginning of this year, Roar published Muslim and Jewish students’ perspectives of life on campus after the Israel-Hamas war started.

 A ‘Vigil for Peace’ was also held from 12:10 in the Safra Lecture theatre.
 Hosted by King’s Chaplaincy – a multi-faith organisation offering support for King’s students – the vigil’s aim was “to remember those who have died in Israel and Gaza and in all places of warfare”.
 The event was attended by around 30 students, many of whom could be seen at the counter-protest.